1st Division (Australia): Present

 Following the establishment of Forces Command, in 2009, and the implementation of the "Adaptive Army" initiative it was decided that no combat units would be directly assigned to the 1st Division on a permanent basis.
 Instead, it was decided that all combat forces would be assigned to Forces Command and the Headquarters 1st Division would provide a command and control function for "high-level training activities", during which activities combat units would be force assigned to the division.
 It was also tasked with commanding "large scale ground operations" and, at the behest of Headquarters Joint Operations Command (HQJOC), the divisional headquarters was tasked with forming the "Deployable Joint Force Headquarters (DJFHQ)", responsible for commanding all deployed forces including those of the Royal Australian Navy and Royal Australian Air Force.

 As of mid-October 2017, the 2nd Battalion, Royal Australian Regiment became a direct command unit of headquarters of the 1st Division, serving as a specialist amphibious warfare unit.
 The unit remains based at Lavarack Barracks in Townsville.

+Effective 1 July 2023, the division was renamed the 1st (Australian) Division.
+The 1st, 3rd and 7th Brigades were also placed under the direct control of the division's headquarters.
+This reform aimed to improve the connections between the divisional headquarters and the brigades it commands during deployments.
+The 17th Sustainment Brigade was transferred to the 1st Division on 5 November 2024.
+In December 2024 the 1st Intelligence Battalion and 7th Signal Regiment were temporarily assigned to the direct command of the 1st Division's headquarters when the 6th Brigade was disbanded.
+These two units will be transferred to the 10th Brigade after it is re-raised.